 Contribute to the overall success of the organization by performing all assigned duties in a professional, timely and accurate manner.

-Compensation of $13.50 per hour for Watercraft Stewards.
+This is a full-time, nonexempt, temporary position.
+Compensation of $14.00 per hour for Watercraft Stewards.
 Compensation of $15.75 per hour for Lead Stewards.

 No relocation or VISA Sponsorship available.

 The Association may make reasonable accommodations to enable applicants to participate in the hiring process and employees to perform the essential functions of their job.
 If you require an accommodation so you may participate in the selection process you are encouraged to contact Cornell Cooperative Extension Administrative Systems at 607-255-6120 or via email at: firstname.lastname@example.org.